Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it retrieves detailed control-level data (not aggregated) for a specific CCF and review period, though it doesn't explicitly name the sibling aggregation tool (fetch_dashboard_framework_summary).
+The description clearly states it retrieves detailed control-level data for a specific CCF and review period, distinguishing it from aggregated overview tools like fetch_dashboard_framework_summary.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.